MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-08-datavolumes.md

 We will also look at scaling in this exercise.
 Kubernetes has several declarative constructs for managing replicas of an application:

-- [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): Usually for stateless applications.
+- [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): Usually used only for stateless applications.
 The basic unit of scaling is a pod.
-- [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/): Usually for stateful applications.
-The basic unit of scaling is a pod plus persistent storage for the pod.
+- [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/): Usually used for stateful applications.
+The basic unit of scaling is a pod + persistent storage for the pod.

 ## Architecture